 “How firm a foundation, ye saints of the Lord,

 Is laid for your faith in His excellent word!”

-Personally, I do better at devotionally reading Scripture when I make use of some sort of guide.
+Personally, I do better at devotionally reading Scripture when I use some sort of guide.
 My household has used Professor Grant Horner’s Bible Reading System.
 Click the link for the PDF to it.
-Before beginning it, I suggest you read the opening materials and the final pages.
+Before beginning, I suggest you read the opening materials and the final pages.
 They’ll give you some needed guidance before you commit to this plan.